 White hat hackers play a critical role in enhancing cybersecurity, and many cybersecurity professionals started their careers as white hat hackers.
 Their work is essential for protecting organizations and individuals from cyber threats.

-Gray hat hackers occupy the middle ground between black and white hats.
-They do not have malicious intentions like black hat hackers, but they also lack the explicit authorization that white hat hackers have when accessing systems.
+Gray hat hackers take the middle ground between black and white hats.
+They do not have malicious intentions like black hat hackers, but they also lack the authorization that white hat hackers have for accessing systems.

 Because of their approach, gray hat hackers can often blur the lines between ethical and unethical behavior, leading to controversy within the cybersecurity community.